Bernard Whimpress: Recognition

-Whimpress won the History Council of South Australia's Life-Long History Achievement Award in 2017 and is recognised the leading sports historian in South Australia.
+Whimpress won the History Council of South Australia's Life-Long History Achievement Award in 2017 and is recognised as the leading sports historian in South Australia.
+In the 2025 King's Birthday Honours, he awarded the Medal of the Order of Australia (OAM) for services to literature as sportswriter and author.

 His 1999 work Passport to Nowhere was short-listed for the Jack Pollard Trophy in 2000.